Phonola

 Talking Machine World, August 15, 1919, p.
 115: "A solid brick addition, forty by one hundred feet, is being erected at the cabinet plant at Elmira, Ont., of the Phonola Co., of Canada.
 Ltd. President A. B. Pollock expects to occupy the new building within two months and a material increase in the output of cabinets will at once be possible."

 Talking Machine World, October 15, 1919, p.
 27: "A. B. Pollock General Manager and Otto Heineman, president of the General Phonoraph Corporation, New York, announced recently that the company had purchased the factory of the Pollock Mfg.
 Co., Kitchener, Out., Canada.
 The factory passed into immediate possession of the company and Arthur B. Pollock, who was the head of the Pollock Mfg.
 Co., will remain as genral manager.
-The Kitchener, Ont., plant of the General Phonoraph Corp. will manufacture a complete line of motors, tone arms and sound boxes for the conumption of the company's Canadian trade and for shipment to the British Empire.
+The Kitchener, Ont., plant of the General Phonograph Corp. will manufacture a complete line of motors, tone arms and sound boxes for the consumption of the company's Canadian trade and for shipment to the British Empire.
 The motors that will be manufactured will be partly the Heineman type and partly a new design made especially for the Canadian trade.
 Quantity deliveries will start approximately January 1, 1920.
 A new building has already been started and the plant will be considerably enlarged to take care of the demands of the Canadian trade.
 The tremendous demand for Heineman products in the Dominion of Canada influenced Mr. Heineman to purchase the Pollock factory so that Canadian manufacturers may receive enhanced service and co-operation.
 The Canadian office of the company, which is under the management of C. J. Pott, has achieved remarkable success, and new contracts are being signed daily whereby the leading phonograph manufacturers in Canada will be able to secure Heineman motors to meet their requirements.
 The purchase of the Pollock factory at Kitchener, Ont., gives the General Phonograph Corp. an imposing chain of manufacturing plants.
 Every factory is working to capacity and the output is increasing."

 Talking Machine World, June 15, 1925, p.
 154: "Pollock-Welker, Ltd., a recently formed company with an Ontario charter, has purchased the factory, plant and business of the General Phonograph Corp., Ltd., at Kitchener, Ont., and will continue specializing in the manufacture of Helycon phonograph motors, tone-arms and reproducers, which are so favorably known to the trade in Canada and on the other side of the line.
 The principals of the newly organized corporation have been active in the business of phonograph manufacture for many years.
 Arthur B. Pollock is one of the pioneers of the industry.
 Alexander H. Welker has been associated with Mr. Pollock in motor development and production and when the General Phonograph Corp., Ltd., purchased the business of the Pollock Mfg.
 Co., Ltd., a few years ago.
 Mr. Welker continued the factory superintendency while Mr. Pollock was general manager.
 In order to create an outlet for one of their models of the Helycon motor, Pollock-Welker, Ltd., are introducing a portable phonograph.